jorgegv/zxtools/doc/DSKTOOL.md

 The bootloader is detected and invoked by the ROM when the LOADER option is selected, and the bootloader in turn loads the real game specific loader at a given position in RAM (0x8000).
+The game loader is a binary (i.e. machine code) program, and NOT a BASIC program.
+No BASIC is involved when using the VTAPE schema.

-This loader must use a special provided API for loading the game binaries from the disc, with a function that is mostly compatible with the LD-BYTES ROM routine for loading from tape, i.e.  it receives the same parameters and loads the bytes from media (just from disc instead of tape).
-This makes it trivial to adapt the existing TAP loader for the disc version.
+The game loader must use a special provided disk API for loading the game binaries from the disc, with a function that is fully compatible with the LD-BYTES ROM routine for loading from tape, i.e.  it receives the same parameters and loads the bytes from media (just from disc instead of tape).
+Each successful call to the API function leaves the VTAPE pointer ready for loading the next data block, exactly the same as a regular tape would.
+This makes it trivial to adapt an existing TAP loader for the disc version.

-The API to load the data blocks from disc is provided as an ASM file that must be linked together with the specific loader code.
+The API to load the data blocks from disc is provided as an ASM file (diskapi.asm) that must be linked together with the specific loader code.
 This API talks directly to the FDC (Floppy Drive Controller) and makes no use of ROM calls or interrupts.
 It runs with interrupts disabled.

+The game loader is called in USR0 mode (i.e.  ROM48-5-2-0 bank configuration and paging enabled), with SP at 0x8000 and interrupts disabled

+The maximum loader size is 4K.

 ## Disc Layout